ricber/digital-agriculture-datasets/README.md

 # Digital Agriculture Datasets
 This curated list gathers publicly available datasets supporting the development of artificial intelligence and robotics solutions for agriculture.
 The datasets are organized by task—ranging from image classification to robotic navigation—and span different sensing modalities, including RGB, multispectral, hyperspectral, and 3D LiDAR.
 These resources are useful for training and evaluating machine learning models, especially in precision agriculture, crop monitoring, weed detection, and off-road autonomous navigation.

+## Contributing
+Contributions are very welcome! 🚜🌱
+If you know of additional datasets, tools, or surveys that fit into this list, please feel free to open an issue or submit a pull request.
+Just make sure to include a short description with the dataset size (number of samples, number of labels, etc.), the types of data, and a valid link so the resource can be easily integrated.

 ---

 ## 📖 Index